SoftInstigate/restheart-plugin-skeleton/README.md

 You might want to check the [REST API Tutorial](https://restheart.org/docs/mongodb-rest/tutorial) and the [GraphQL Tutorial](https://restheart.org/docs/mongodb-graphql/tutorial)

-### Init MongoDB

-The script `docker/docker-entrypoint-initdb.d/initdb.js` is executed by the mongo shell in the MongoDB container and allows initializing MongoDB, for instance creating test data.

 ## RESTHeart Configuration

 The default configuration is used.
 The environment variable `RHO` can be used to override the configuration.
 See [Change the configuration in Docker container](https://restheart.org/docs/configuration#change-the-configuration-in-docker-container)